Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 - Line 4: $DB_CONNSTRING (2nd one): The database host:port.
 If you host with dayz.st this should be db.dayz.st:3306
 - Line 6: $DB_CONNSTRING (4th one): The database name.
 This is probably the same as the database username.
 For dayz.st: bliss_**** where **** is a number.
 - Line 7: $DB_USERNAME: The database username.
 Probably the same as the database name.
-- Line 8: $DB_PASSWORD: The databse password
+- Line 8: $DB_PASSWORD: The database password
 - Line 9: $ST_PASSWORD: Your dayz.st password
 - Line 11: define("URLVARS", "u=dayzstuser&p=dayzstpasswordhash");
 Go to your control panel and click the minimap.
 A new browser tab should open.
 In the new browser tab, copy the part of the url after http://dayz.st/map?****** where ****** is what you need to copy.
 It should be in the format of u=***&p=***.
 Now replace u=dayzstuser&p=dayzstpasswordhash on line 11 with what you just copied.
 - Line 13: $users
 Here you can specify multiple users.
 The default user's username and password are "admin".